KeithJF82/noticeboard/content/page/social.md

 * Street Food Market every Thursday on White City Campus from 12.00-15.00 in the quad on the north side, outside The Works

 * July DIDE photo competition, check out the social channel on Teams for details, closing July 31st

-* Pub trip - The next one will be Tuesday July 15th (at Dear Grace, for Charlie's leaving drinks)

 * French language coffee - Next occasion TBA